 The building that became the Blanchet House was constructed shortly after 1905.
 The Blanchet Club purchased the entire building in 1958 for a total of $25,000 and a deed burning party was later held to celebrate this most fortuitous event.
 The three story red brick building had a basement that was used for storage, a main floor which consisted of the dining area, kitchen, manager’s office and bathrooms.
 Shortly thereafter, work began in earnest of the second and third floors and these turned into short term housing units for men who, in exchange for room and board, would work in the kitchen and eating area on the first floor.

-In this same year a second house was purchased on NW 18th street.
-This house was designed to house men on a longer term basis so they might have a better opportunity to seek employment.
-The house later became the Riley House, named after the longtime manager of Blanchet, Al Riley.
+In this same year, a second house was purchased on NW 18th Avenue.
+This property was designed to house men on a longer term basis so they might have a better opportunity to seek employment.
+The house became known as the Riley House, named after the longtime manager of Blanchet, Al Riley.
 Al Riley became the manager of Blanchet in 1960 and served in that post for 38 years, until his passing in 1998.

 During the many years after 1960, Blanchet increased the number of meals it served and the breadth of services it provided.
 It became an important institution in the social fabric of downtown Portland.

 In 2002, the 50th Anniversary of Blanchet was celebrated.
 A transition took place when the original board members turned the organization over to a largely new group of board members, however ties between the two groups of individuals remained strong.

 In 2004, Brian Ferschweiler was named Executive Director of the Blanchet House and help that position until 2013.
 During Brian’s nine plus years in that leadership position, the Blanchet House expanded the number of meals served, increased food donations to record levels and reached out and attracted many new volunteers.
 On May 1, 2014 the Board of directors welcomed Greg Baker as the new Executive Director of the Blanchet House of Hospitality.